Theodlz/data_analysis_S7/README.md

 # PYTHON FOR DATA ANALYSIS - HOUSEHOLD POWER CONSUMPTION

+### This README is a very short summary of the results of the project, the jupyter notebooks mentionned in it (the links) are the documents containing the code but also the in-depth interpretation of our results, please do not forget to have a quick look at them !

 ## Introduction (origin of the dataset, goal of the analysis and context):

 #### In this data analysis project in python, we had to use the "household power consumption" dataset from ICS.
 This dataset contains different power consumption measures, sampled every minute.
 It contains : Global active power, Global reactive power, Global Intensity, Voltage, Sub_metering_1, Sub_metering_2 and Sub_metering_3.
 It also contains 2 time related variables : Date, and Time.
 The source is EDF, and the values correspond to the mean value of a minute.
 I contains values from december 2006 to december 2010, containing around 2 million rows.